nuejs/nue/packages/nuejs.org/index.md

 [.hero]
   # Web Framework For UX Developers
-  Nue is a content-first framework for rapidly building highly performant and pixel-perfect websites
+  Nue is a rapid development environment for remarkably fast and pixel-perfect websites

   [button.secondary href="/docs/" "Learn Nue.js"]
   [button href="/docs/try-beta" "Try Beta"]

-## Better development experience
+## A rapid development environment

 [image inline]
   alt: Image of an CPU with animated arrows pointing to key Nue features